censorship-no/ceno-docs/user-manual/en/intro/faq.md

 ## Privacy and security

-### Will my phone store content which I did not request?
+### Will my device store content which I did not request?

 Short answer: no.